Code-Institute-Submissions/Milestone-Project-82/README.md

     * I went with a widely accepted icon the mute button as its easily recognisable to most people.
 * Strict Button
-    * The strict button was a difficult one for me to find an icon for, i decided to use text instead of an icon for all screen sizes apart from small mobile, where there was not enough space for text.
+    * The strict button was a difficult one for me to find an icon for, I decided to use text instead of an icon for all screen sizes apart from small mobile, where there was not enough space for text.
 I went with the warning icon to warn players that this is a harder mode.
 * How To Play Button